What is a Living Classroom?

 “The Living Classroom brings a culture of learning and innovation to the LTC home in which it operates and beyond, to LTC homes where graduates go to work.
 Where else can you get classroom training, practice in skills labs, and real-life experience alongside residents and staff in a LTC home?
 This is experience-based learning at its best – not only for students but also for those living and working in LTC.”

-— Josie d’Avernas, Executive Director, Schlegel-UW Research Institute for Aging
+— Josie d’Avernas, former Executive Director, Schlegel-UW Research Institute for Aging

 The LC extends the educational and workforce capacity of both post-secondary educators (PSEs) and long-term care (LTC) homes, to meet increasing and changing workforce needs for personal support workers (PSWs).